 Jonit Bookheim is Partner and Director of Sales and Social Impact of Chicago-based, fair trade fashion brand Mata Traders.
 You may recognize Mata Traders' trademark graphic, retro-inspired dresses from retailers like ModCloth (Think 50s fit and flares and 70s shift dresses with handmade prints and embroidery says, Jonit).

 I met Jonit a year or so back at an event in her hometown of San Diego.
 I told her I loved the dress she was wearing -- I quickly came to know and love Mata Traders.
-I recently sat down with Jonit over some home-brewed Peet’s Coffee (Jonit was in Chicago) to interview her.
+I recently sat down with Jonit over some home-brewed Peet’s Coffee (mine that is, Jonit was in Chicago) to interview her.
 I asked her what it’s like being an ethical brand in the fashion industry, what she loves most about working with the artisans in India and Nepal and much more.

 What is your favorite coffee shop in Chicago?
 What do you love about it?